 Choosing a resistant starch product

 As with any new product you include in your meal plan, take note of the nutrition information marked on the package.
-Glucerna bars come in three sizes with similar formulations but different nutrient values:
+Glucerna bars come in two sizes with similar formulations but different nutrient values: